Who is Kids Help Phone?

 Kids Help Phone is Canada’s only 24/7 national service offering bilingual (English and French) professional counselling, information and referrals and volunteer-led, text-based support to young people.

-Kids Help Phone has a pioneering history, bringing new solutions to critical problems facing young people.
+Kids Help Phone has a pioneering history, bringing new solutions to critical problems young people face.
 Created in 1989 to provide a way for youth to confidentially report abuse, a unique telephone counselling service was launched providing free, accessible support to any young person reaching out, anywhere in the country.

-Almost immediately, young people let us know that they needed more from the service than one focus, and one channel to reach us.
+Almost immediately, young people let us know they needed more from the service than one focus and one channel to reach us.

-Over the past 25+ years, we have evolved our response and solutions, always focusing on staying relevant to youth, recognizing the complexity of issues they face and ensuring counsellors are ready to address the continuum of emotional and mental health needs from crisis situations to the everyday concerns of growing up.
+Over the past 30 years, we’ve evolved our response and solutions, always concentrating on staying relevant to youth, recognizing the complexity of issues they face and ensuring counsellors are ready to address the continuum of emotional and mental health needs from crisis situations to the everyday concerns of growing up.